Deluxer/amabot/README.md

 ## To do task
 * Subscribe and receive a notification when the price changes.
 Format /buscar \<product> /<price>
 * Swagger documentation
+* Generate a Cron for automatic searches and update database

 # Crate new project